 The preplanned workflow allows an organization to prepare offline maps so that they can be taken into the field, as required.
 The map author creates a map area defined by a specific geographical area of work.
-This process generates the associated map, tile package, and geodatabase files and stores them in a mobile map package.
+This process generates the associated map, tile package and geodatabase files and stores them in a mobile map package.
 The offline map resides in this mobile map package, in ArcGIS Online or ArcGIS Enterprise, until the field worker downloads it.
-As soon as the mobile map package is downloaded, the field worker can disconnect their device and work with the map offline.
+As soon as the mobile map package is downloaded the field worker can disconnect their device and work with the map offline.

-The main advantages of this workflow are as follows:
+The main advantages of this workflow are:

 - The user can obtain the preplanned map area more quickly because the mobile map package has been generated, in advance, by the author.
-In contrast, during the on-demand workflow, the user has to both generate and download the mobile map package to their device.
+In contrast, during the on-demand workflow the user has to both generate and download the mobile map package to their device.

 - Many users can download exactly the same mobile map package.

 The preplanned workflow is outlined in the following steps:

 The author of the web map must ensure that all services contained in the web map can be taken offline.
 The author can set these options when publishing, or later using any of the service management tools.

 Raster and vector tiled services

 You can allow tiled services data to be downloaded and used offline by following the instructions here:

 - In ArcGIS Server—Allow clients to export cache tiles.

 - In ArcGIS Online—Allow this layer to be downloaded and used in an offline map.